wulffern/wulff.no/pages/06.weight-loss/default.md

 Below you can see my weight over the last three years.
 The blue curve is an estimate of the weight without the seasonal variation (Christmas is really an enemy of weight control).
+Also, on 2020-01-10 I removed nicotine intake (snus), which I believe is one of the reasons the weigt jumped a bit again.
+That, and corona of-course.

 ![Weight](weight.png)